Study Report: News Literacy and Critical Thinking Skills in the Post-Truth Era

 - Thinking critically about news (how to consume news critically)

-Each of the modules contains: module description, module structure, guidelines for trainees, educational content, exercises, quiz, references, useful literature and links.
-The training course is written in English.
-This is its first version which will be modified according to the knowledge gained during further project implementation.
-After that, the final version of the course will be translated into the languages of all project partners (Serbian, Turkish, Slovenian and Latvian).
-The course is designed for everyone who wants to improve their knowledge of news literacy, as well as for educators who want to share knowledge in this area with others.
-In this regard, it is free to download and use the material.
+Each module contains a module description, module structure, guidelines for trainees, educational content, exercises, quiz, references, useful literature and links.
+The course was created in several languages - English, Serbian, Slovenian, Turkish and Latvian.
+Below you can download the language version that suits you.
+The course is designed for everyone who wants to improve their knowledge of news literacy and for educators who wish to share knowledge in this field with others.
+In this regard, downloading, distributing, and using the material is free of charge.

 News Literacy: Guidelines for Trainers

-Within the ESSENTIAL project, Guidelines for trainers have been developed.
-Guidelines are designed for people who want to teach news literacy to others: librarians, teachers, trainers and others who are already or want to be involved in adult education, respectively news literacy.
+The Guidelines are designed for individuals who want to teach news literacy to others: librarians, teachers, trainers and others who are already or want to be involved in adult education, respectively news literacy.
 It consists of two parts.
 The first part gives general instructions for working with adults and presents the characteristics of adult learners, different roles that a trainer can have, learning methods and techniques.
-The second part provides a guide for preparing and implementing each of the 17 separate workshops (modules) in news literacy that is described in detail in the News Literacy Training Course, which was previously developed and posted on the project website.
+The second part provides a guide for preparing and implementing each of the 17 separate workshops (modules) in news literacy.
+These workshops are described in detail in the News Literacy Training Course, which is also developed within the project and available on the website.
 In this sense, the Guidelines provide specific instructions to trainers on implementing workshops within the training course in question.
-The first version of the Guidelines is currently available in English.
-The final version will be set in June 2022 and will be translated into Serbian and the languages of other partners (Turkish, Latvian and Slovenian).
-The Guidelines are licensed under a Creative Commons license and as such are free to download and use, with reference to the source.
+They are available in several languages - English, Serbian, Slovenian, Turkish and Latvian.
+The Guidelines are licensed under a Creative Commons license and, as such, are free to download, distribute and use, with reference to the source.